GLIMS-RGI/rgi_user_guide/_sources/04_revisions.md

 ## Changes to the glacier outlines

 RGI 7.0 contains substantial improvements in outline quality in many regions of the world.
-Despite considerable improvements over time, RGI 6.0 still suffered from quality issues in many regions, mostly related to inclusion of seasonal snow, missing glaciers or debris-covered parts, geolocation issues, outline artefacts, nominal glaciers (represented by circles) and ice divides at wrong locations.
-Furthermore, 35 % of all RGI 6.0 outlines were dated to five or more years away from the target year 2000 (this number is down to 23 % in RGI 7.0).

 See [](05_description_by_region) for detailed description of changes in each region.

 ## Data processing workflow